 The book I’m working on now is different from anything I’ve written before.
 I’m taking a break from my Nan Vining series and writing a semi-autobiographical standalone novel about life with my mentally ill mom.
 In 1967, when I was on the cusp of my teens, my mother suffered what was then called a nervous breakdown.
-She was diagnosed as paranoid/schizophrenic and committed to a mental hospital.
-Under today’s more sophisticated knowledge of mental illness, bipolar disorder or perhaps schizoaffective disorder would be more accurate.
+She was diagnosed as paranoid/schizophrenic and committed to a mental hospital for a long stay.
+Under today’s more sophisticated knowledge of mental illness, a diagnosis of bipolar disorder or perhaps schizoaffective disorder would be more accurate.

-Over the past five years, a series of events coalesced to send me at long last on my new literary journey.
+Over the past several years, a series of events coalesced to send me on my new literary journey.
 When my mother passed away in 2013, my curiosity about my life with her increased.
 After considering writing a memoir, I decided fiction was the best way to tell the story with all its truths and lies about my life with Mom.

 I wrote about my path to that decision in an article for Career Authors.

 I knew that writing this book would be emotional but I’m surprised about how challenging I’m finding it.
 Right now, I’m revising a long and messy first draft.
 Jokingly, I’ve given the manuscript the title: Dianne’s Too Long Book.
 I may post more along the way about this journey.
 If you follow this blog, you know that I’m terrible at updating it.
 Please stay tuned.
 More to come.